 Spring Valley-North Lake Geneva Electric Reliability Project

-American Transmission Co. is proposing new and upgraded electric transmission facilities to keep pace with growing electricity demand in southern Walworth and western Kenosha counties in Wisconsin.
+American Transmission Co. received approval for a new and upgraded electric transmission facilities to keep pace with growing electricity demand in southern Walworth and western Kenosha counties in Wisconsin.
 The project involves:

-- Construction of a new 138-kilovolt transmission line of approximately 25 miles, stretching from the existing North Lake Geneva Substation in southern Walworth County to the existing Spring Valley Substation in western Kenosha County.
+- Construction of a new 138,000-volt transmission line of approximately 23 miles, stretching from the existing North Lake Geneva Substation in southern Walworth County to the existing Spring Valley Substation in western Kenosha County.

-- Construction of a new 69-kV transmission line that will connect the new substation to the existing substation in Twin Lakes.
+- Construction of a new 69-kV transmission line to connect the new substation to the existing Twin Lakes Substation in Twin Lakes.

 Need for the project

-Studies indicate that the estimated $80.6 million project would deliver benefits to the area by strengthening the electric transmission system to meet the growing use of electricity.
-The electric transmission system is vulnerable to low voltages and power outages and will no longer adequately support the lower-voltage distribution system.
-This project will provide system redundancy and allow for maintenance outages to equipment and facilities when repairs are needed.
+Studies indicate that the estimated $70.6 million project will deliver benefits to the area by strengthening the electric system to meet the growing use of electricity.
+The area electric transmission system is vulnerable to low voltages and power outages and will no longer adequately support the lower-voltage distribution system.
+This project will provide system redundancy and allow for maintenance outages when repairs are needed.